matteomonti/nocs/index.md

 ## Basic Instructions and General usage

-For general informations about NOCS, please check the [README](./README.md).
+For general information about NOCS, please check the [README](./README.md).

 ## Example files Index